 • The Nexus 6P display uses the same AMOLED as the Samsung Galaxy Note 5.

-• Apple and Beats could very well pull the 3.5mm headphone jack form the next iPone and use a Lightning connector instead–when asked about this particular rumor.
+• Apple and Beats could very well pull the 3.5mm headphone jack from the next iPone and use a Lightning connector instead–when asked about this particular rumor.

 The list is a bit long but the whole thread is quite an interesting read.
 Head on to Reddit to read the full discussion.